 Yup, a bad costume with bad powers under a really stupid premise or rationale gets my vote on lameness.

-I started doing my research into DC characters and thought I'd have enough time to do another hub on Zombie Preparedness.
+I started doing my research into DC characters and thought I'd have enough time to do another article on Zombie Preparedness.
 No such luck.
-I jotted down no less than thirty candidates for this article and I swear to you, making the cut was hard work.
+I jotted down no less than 30 candidates for this article and I swear to you, making the cut was hard work.

 If I didn't actually see the character's entry in my DC Comics Encyclopedia or in my DC Comics Who's Who, then I saw something that reminded me of some characters that were just unbelievably lame.